 Move your gas or electricity meter

 finding it difficult to read or access your meter

-- doing building work
+doing building work

-Your supplier will give you a price for this.
+If they can do all the work then your supplier will give you a price for this.
 Prices vary, so you should also get prices from other suppliers and compare them.

 Only your current supplier can move your meter.
 This means if you want another supplier to do it you have to switch your supply to them first.
 This will change your prices for gas and electricity, so check that it’s worth it overall before you switch.
 See our advice on getting the best deal by switching supplier.

-If you’re a priority customer and you need to move your meter because you’re finding it hard to read or access it, tell your supplier this - they should move it for free.
+If you’re a priority customer and you need to move your pre-payment meter because you’re finding it hard to read or access it, tell your supplier this - they should move it for free.

 You’ll most likely be a priority customer if you’re:

 suffering from a long-term illness

-- on your supplier’s Priority Services Register
+on your supplier’s Priority Services Register

-You may still need a registered electrician or gas engineer to do other work - for example, preparatory digging, fitting a meter box or reconnecting your supply inside your home.
+You might still need a registered electrician or gas engineer to do other work - for example, preparatory digging, fitting a meter box or reconnecting your supply inside your home.
 You should get a number of different quotes before choosing a registered electrician or gas engineer to do this.